-In our opinion, the town's debt and contingent liability profile is very strong, with total governmental fund debt service at 5.1% of total governmental fund expenditures and net direct debt at 34.4% of total governmental fund revenue.
-Amortization is rapid, with approximately 93% of debt retired within 10 years.
-Overall net debt is low at 2.2% of market value.
-The town may issue up to \$14 million over the next two years for various capital projects.
+In our opinion, the town's debt and contingent liability profile is very strong, with total governmental fund debt service at 5.1% of total governmental fund expenditures and net direct debt at 38.4% of total governmental fund revenue.
+Amortization is rapid, with approximately 98.5% of debt retired within 10 years.
+Overall net debt is low at 2.3% of market value.
+The town may issue up to \$14 million over the next two years for various projects in the CIP.
+We do not expect the borrowing to affect the debt and liquidity profile.

-The town administers a defined-benefit pension plan that covers all town employees except for police and those eligible for membership in the State of Connecticut Teachers' Retirement Plan.
+The town administers a defined-benefit pension plan that covers all town employees except for police and those eligible for membership in the State of Connecticut Teacher's Retirement Plan.
 Although the town's plan was previously fully funded, as of July 1, 2013, the plan was 93.1% funded with an unfunded actuarial accrued liability (UAAL) of \$4.5 million.
 New actuarial assumptions and methodology contributed to the decline in funded status, and the town plans to continue paying the full amount of the annual required contribution.

 The town also offers other postemployment benefits (OPEBs), which are funded on a pay-as-you-go basis.
-As of June 1, 2013, the most recent actuarial valuation, the plan was 0% funded and had a UAAL of \$80.8 million.
+As of June 1, 2013, the most recent actuarial valuation, the plan was 0% funded and had a UAAL of \$80.7 million.
 Management has indicated that it is in the process of creating a trust fund and mitigating future liabilities in current contract negotiations.
 Fiscal 2013's combined pension and OPEB contribution was a manageable 3.9% of total governmental expenditures.

-Very strong Institutional Framework
+Very strong institutional framework